loda-lang/loda-programs/programs/oeis/list1.md

 * [A166545](http://oeis.org/A166545) ([L06 program](A166545.asm)): a(n) = 13*n - a(n-1), (with a(1)=13).
 * [A166598](http://oeis.org/A166598) ([L05 program](A166598.asm)): a(n) = 5*n - a(n-1), with n>1, a(1)=5.
 * [A166621](http://oeis.org/A166621) ([L05 program](A166621.asm)): a(n) = 10*n - a(n-1), with n>1, a(1)=5.
+* [A166814](http://oeis.org/A166814) ([L13 program](A166814.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in increasing order.
 * [A166830](http://oeis.org/A166830) ([L10 program](A166830.asm)): Number of n X 3 1..2 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nonincreasing order.
 * [A166863](http://oeis.org/A166863) ([L10 program](A166863.asm)): a(1)= 1; a(2)= 5; thereafter a(n)= a(n-1) + a(n-2) + 5.
 * [A166873](http://oeis.org/A166873) ([L08 program](A166873.asm)): a(n) = a(n-1) + 12*n for n > 1; a(1) = 1.